Current Planning Activities

 Durham Bike+Walk Plan Update

 The City of Durham's Transportation Department is currently updating its Bicycle and Pedestrian Plans, and consolidating them into one document.
 Working with consultants from Stantec, Toole Design, and Mobycon, the plan will help the City determine which bicycle and pedestrian facilities are the most critically needed to improve safety, connectivity, and quality of life.
 It will also help the City identify the best funding strategy to streamline the process of design and implementation.

 During the summer of 2016, public input was sought on biking and walking conditions in Durham.
 The identified facility needs (420 miles of sidewalk opportunities, 453 miles of bicycle opportunities, and 480 intersections) were then submitted into a prioritization model.
 Based on input from the plan's steering committee and surveys, four prioritization categories were used: safety, connectivity, demand, and equity.
 These categories included metrics such as number of crashes, proximity to schools/parks/employment/transit, commercial land use, population density, poverty, speed limits, and facility connections.
 Results of this first round prioritization can be found here (pedestrian/intersection) and here (bicycle).
 The projects are in groups of 100, with 1-100 being the top scoring projects.
 A Conditions + Directions Report more fully describes the public engagement and prioritization process.

 The top scoring segments underwent a second round of prioritization to analyze issues such as constructibility, feasibility, and cost-benefit.
-This prioritization process helped identify 25 corridor projects, 25 gap projects, and 25 intersection projects seen on the map to the right.
-The public is encouraged to comment on these projects during the month of February,
+This prioritization process helped identify 25 corridor projects, 25 gap projects, and 25 intersection projects.
+Recommendations for these projects were developed by the consultant using input from residents, stakeholders and City staff.

 dedicated to the plan update has more information, a timeline, and news about how you can be involved.
 For information or to receive status updates, contact Bryan Poole.